How to Install Solar Panels Guide (2023 Solar Panel Installations)

 By installing a home solar power system, you can reduce your dependence on traditional utility companies, offsetting the majority (or entirety) of your monthly energy bills.
 Plus, it offers a tangible method to curb your environmental footprint, making for cleaner, healthier communities.

 Somewhat counterintuitively, the majority of what determines a successful solar project has little to do with the installation itself.
 Before getting into how to install solar panels, there are a couple of nuances to note off the bat.
 First, installing solar panels requires thorough knowledge of solar technology, design and engineering.
+And it also demands an intimate knowledge of electrical systems and wiring.

 In other words, the average person will likely want to avoid a DIY solar panel installation and leave the process to professional local installers.
-A properly designed PV system will provide far more savings on the backend than most DIY installations will save on the front.
+A properly designed and installed PV system will provide far more savings on the backend than most DIY installations will save on the front.
 The second thing to consider is that solar panel installation won’t happen overnight.

 Even after you choose the best solar panels for the job, there are a few vital steps in the installation process essential for ensuring a reliable, effective and efficient renewable energy system.
 Here are the basic steps of solar panel installation: